pmarks-net/everclamp/docs/index.md

 ![](media/calibration_arrays.jpg)

-If you already have a `.bundle.scad` file that refers here, then the remaining steps are:
+If you already have a `*.bundle.scad` file that refers here, then the remaining steps are:

 - Install OpenSCAD from https://openscad.org/
-- Open the `.bundle.scad` file
+- Open the `*.bundle.scad` file
 - At the top, edit `m6_hole_scale_xy` or `m6_bolt_scale_xy` to match your calibrated value
 - Click `Save`, then `Preview`.
 You should be able to see the model and threads.
-- Click `Render` (sometimes it's a bit slow.)
+- Click `Render` (might be slow)
 - Click `Export to STL`
-- Print the STL
+- Print
+- Enjoy threads

 ## Sharing 3D models with thread calibration